Endless Travel Plans

 Frequently Asked Questions

-How much does a San Diego family vacation cost in 2026?
+How much does a vacation to San Diego cost?

 Is San Diego cheaper than Orlando for families?

-Yes, San Diego is typically 25-40% cheaper than Orlando for a comparable family vacation in 2026.
-The main difference is that San Diego's best experiences — beaches, tide pools, Balboa Park, and coastal hikes — are free, while Orlando's top draws are nearly all paid theme parks.
-Our Orlando vs San Diego comparison has the full side-by-side breakdown.
+Yes, San Diego is typically 25-40% cheaper than Orlando for a comparable family trip in 2026, because its best experiences (beaches, tide pools, Balboa Park, coastal hikes) are free while Orlando's draws are almost all paid theme parks.
+Our Orlando vs San Diego comparison has the full side-by-side.

 Data Sources and Methodology